ACME-CHiLL3R/ACME_TNT/README.md

 ***
 ### INSTALLATION

-This step is very hard, so if you are not familiar with scripting or setting up a arma 3 server with exile, I advise you to not install this on your server.....!
+This step is very hard, so if you are not familiar with scripting or setting up an arma 3 server with exile, I advise you to not install this on your server.....!

 Just joking...